pwned-tapestry/fourball/CONTRIBUTING.md

 `$ git co -b bugfix_panel_swipe#24`

-1. Add and commit to your your code to your feature branch.
+1. Add and commit to your code to your feature branch.

 `$git add .`